HIRC_Logo-mark---blue Diagonal background separation icon-grid list-ul-regular Engaged Badge icon-plus-blue icon-plus-minus circle-question-regular

 What if I don't like my score?

 By default, no one can see your results except for you.
-Upon completion of the self-assessment, you can choose any of the following options:
+Upon completion of the self-assessment, you can choose whether or not to share with customers.

 What is considered a normal score?